-In addition to daily safety guidance, we provide practical skills training for new graduates and mid-career hires working at manufacturing sites, annual safety and health training for all employees, rank-specific safety and health training, and periodic emergency drills.
-In FY2022, in order to improve the hazard sensitivity of workers, we conducted "hazard perception education" in which we used special equipment to simulate industrial accidents.
 In conjunction with nationwide activities such as the national Safety Week in July and Occupational Health Week in October, we encourage all employees to participate in initiatives such as the solicitation of safety and health slogans.
 Through such initiatives, we are striving to boost the safety and health awareness of all employees.

-Safety and Health Training Achievements in FY2022 (Shinko Group in Japan)
+Safety and Health Training Achievements in FY2023 (Shinko Group in Japan)

 Training Participants

-Practical Skills Training for New Employees 282
+Practical Skills Training for New Employees 198

-General Safety and Health Education 5,709
+General Safety and Health Education 5,687

-Rank-specific Training 491
+Rank-specific Training 471

-Hazard perception education 60
+Hazard Perception Education 119

-Traffic Safety Training 628
+Traffic Safety Training 716

-Hazard perception education to improve the hazard sensitivity
+(Hazard Perception Education to improve the hazard sensitivity)